jolyssa/mss-yellow-accents/README.md

 ## Examples:

-Take a look at these couple examples that I have in my own portfolio:
+Take a look at these other examples:

 **My Portfolio:** https://github.com/jolyssa/live-portfolio